Serum Institute to produce Ebola vaccine for use in Uganda outbreak

 Vaccines against the more common Zaire strain of Ebola have proven highly effective during recent outbreaks in neighbouring Democratic Republic of Congo.

-Oxford University's Jenner Institute, which developed a COVID-19 vaccine with AstraZeneca AZN.L, has an Ebola vaccine that has been shown to induce an immune response to both the Sudan and Zaire strains in Phase 1 trials.
+Oxford University, which developed a COVID-19 vaccine with AstraZeneca AZN.L, has an Ebola vaccine that has been shown to induce an immune response to both the Sudan and Zaire strains in Phase 1 trials.

-Its developers said it could be deployed in Uganda as part of a clinical trial once the authorities there gave regulatory approval.
+Its developers said they were working with the Serum Institute to manufacture doses that could be deployed in Uganda as part of a clinical trial once the authorities there gave regulatory approval.

-"We are working very closely with Serum Institute to rapidly scale up the manufacture of this vaccine," said Teresa Lambe, the chief scientific adviser on Ebola at the Jenner Institute.

 A source at the Serum Institute, the world's biggest vaccine maker and part of a conglomerate run by Indian billionaire Cyrus Poonawalla, confirmed this information.
 The source said the Ebola vaccine doses would be supplied free of cost.